henrahmagix/pianosinoxford/index.md

 Very good.
 Well tuned and even action.

-Soft (felt) pedal is in the middle.
+Soft (felt/practice) pedal is in the middle.
 It has a locking mechanism but that only softens the octave above middle C and a few other notes.
 Hold it down all the way to work across the whole keyboard.
+Not sure what the left pedal is meant to do but it doesn't work.

 ### Location